 Demonstrate responsible leadership, accountability and effective collaboration, modeling the embodiment of personal and workplace health and wellness principles.

-Students will participate in one mandatory paid/unpaid work placement to gain 14 weeks of full-time professional work experience.
-This experience will enhance the theoretical learning in the program and assist students in gaining the hands-on skills required to be successful in this industry.
-Students will have a number of work-related responsibilities assigned to them and take on opportunities to create, publish or assist with administrative duties.
-The placement will take place in a variety of business settings such as profit or not-for-profit enterprises, health and wellness consulting firms, governmental or educational institutions, or other health and wellness businesses.
+You will participate in one mandatory paid or unpaid work placement to gain 14 weeks of full-time professional work experience.
+The placement will occur in diverse settings such as for-profit or not-for-profit enterprises, health and wellness consulting firms, governmental or educational institutions, or other health and wellness businesses.

 Well-equipped labs feature leading-edge equipment, will aid in you gaining practical experience.

-Three-quarters of Canada’s top employers have existing health and wellness programs, and there are growing indications that organizations who do not address this important facet of their business will be less likely to attract and retain the key talent to sustain their enterprises.
-Graduates may find good employment prospects for health and wellness positions in an array of workplaces including for-profit, not-for-profit and public service organizations.
-Possible employment opportunities include working as an entrepreneur in the workplace health and wellness industry or working as a member of a health and wellness team within private (i.e., corporate wellness programs) and publicly funded programs (i.e., public health).
+Growing research supports the benefits and return on investment for workplace wellness programs, therefore Canadian employers are increasing their interest and investment in these initiatives.
+Graduates will be competitive candidates for health and wellness positions in an array of workplaces.
+Possible employment opportunities include working as an entrepreneur in the workplace health and wellness industry or working as a member of a health and wellness team within privately funded (i.e., corporate wellness programs) and publicly funded programs (i.e., public health).